secretjc/pcf/README.md

 ### traffic matrix file

 We allow users to provide 1 or more traffic matrices in the traffic matrix file.
 Different traffic matrices are distinguished by indexes.
-Each line(in the format of 's t h tm') specifies that in the index h, the demand from s to t is tm.
+Each line(in the format of 's t h tm') specifies that for the traffic matrix with index h, the demand from s to t is tm.
 For example in pcf/_data/b4/b4_traffic.tab,

 ```bash
 s t h tm